davidegat/happy-prompts/README.md

 A collection of jailbreak prompts and exploit techniques discovered or tested while experimenting with local LLMs, along with system instruction (system prompts) leaked during testing.
 Prompts are crude and unelegant, but the results highlight unexpected model behaviours and raise questions about the reliability and safety of current AI systems.

-I try to always give credit when possible, if I somehow published part of your discoveries, please let me know!
+I try to always give credit when possible, if you see some of your discoveries here, please let me know!

 ## Content
 [Techniques](#techniques)